Worthy Down Aerodrome

 The Fleet Air Arm, HMS Kestrel and Spitfires

 On 24 May 1939, Worthy Down was officially handed over to the Admiralty and named HMS Kestrel.
-The field became home to the 1 Telegraphist Air Gunners School (TAG).
+The field became home to the No. 1 Telegraphist Air Gunners School (TAG).
 No 1 Air Gunners School came shortly afterwards with three flying units, Nos.
 755, 756 and 757, equipped with Blackburn Shark and Hawker Ospreys.
 For a brief period between 29 June 1939 and 29 July of the same year, No. 814 Squadron, a Torpedo Spotter Reconnaissance unit, brought their Fairey Swordfish in before deploying to HMS Ark Royal.

 |